fardinnazirshah-ui/webprojects/readme.md

 - Error checking and user-friendly messages

 ---
+## Limitations and Introspection
+- Due to having limited experience with web-developing and coding in general, I was not able to fully implement the features that I saw the vision for.
+Looking to implement a real and live self updating database in sync with JOSAA's official website, adding AI helpers and javascript logic to my web application remained too inaccessible for me; such that I decided to transform this into a different mathematical problem of data generation instead.
+The web application simulates real josaa data(from 2022-2024) for which hueristic values and linear regression seemed fitting.
+Hopefully with increasing expereince in web-dev and coding I will take this project to it's fullest potential -The second drawback is that the data generated is not exhaustive and doesn't cover all the branches neither does it cover all the possible probabilities;However, with that said I am quite proud of this application as this was my first experience with programming and computer science.
+It provided me with a lot of new insights, ways of thinking and new passions.
 ## Future Extensions
 - Integration with real JoSAA APIs for live cutoff data.
 - Comparison tools
 - Bookmarking and sharing of results.
 - Trend visualization across years.
-- Multi-exam comparison (JEE vs BITSAT vs VITEEE) as well as extending to a general college guidance personalized for Indian students.
+- Multi-exam comparison (JEE vs BITSAT vs VITEEE) as well as extending to a general college guidance personalized for Indian students

-### Prerequisites
-- Python
-- Flask
-- SQLite